 Authorship Contributions

 HZ and SG performed analyses, developed analysis methods and power calculations, interpreted results, and drafted the manuscript.
 PD enrolled patients and collected all the clinical information.
-CT and JK conducted sequencing experiments.
+CT and JK conducted sequencing experiments, WC and FJ processed the raw data and perfomed quality control.
 ZW collected and prepared tissue samples for sequencing analysis and collected results of clinical assays.
 RC and AV interpreted results, provided liver cancer and hepatology clinical expertise, reviewed and edited the manuscript.
 HD aided in the analyses and reviewed the manuscript.
 HD provided clinical advice and reviewed the manuscript.
 SJS provided analysis advice, aided in coordinating and supervised all the scientific activities, reviewed and edited the manuscript.
 DZ and CZ designed the study, supervised all experiments and analysis, provided molecular and cellular biology advice, reviewed and edited the manuscript.

 Disclosure of Conflicts of Interest